Delightful Adventures

 • In a small bowl, whisk together the flour, baking powder, and salt.

-• In a medium bowl, mix the coconut oil, sugar, applesauce, vanilla, and flax eggs together until blended.
+• In a medium bowl, mix the sugar, applesauce, coconut oil, vanilla, and flax eggs together until blended.

 • Slowly add the dry mixture to the wet mixture and stir until combined.
 Fold in the strawberries.